Shivanikinagi/Research_agent/README.md

-# Research_agent
+🌐 Research Agent

-A compact research assistant that searches the web, extracts short passages from top results, ranks them with semantic embeddings, and produces an extractive summary of the most relevant sentences.
+A lightweight web research assistant that searches the internet, extracts meaningful passages, ranks them using semantic embeddings, and generates a concise extractive summary of the most relevant information.

-Built with:

-DuckDuckGo search (ddgs)

-requests + BeautifulSoup for page scraping

-sentence-transformers for embeddings (semantic ranking)

-NumPy for similarity ranking

-Features
+🚀 Features

-Query web via DuckDuckGo (no API key required).
+✔ DuckDuckGo Web Search (no API key required)

-Fetch and clean HTML text from top URLs.
+✔ Extract and clean text from webpages

-Chunk long pages into short passages.

-Embed passages and the query with a SentenceTransformer model.
+✔ Break long text into short, meaningful passages
+✔ Embed passages using Sentence Transformers

-Rank passages by cosine similarity and extract top sentences.
+✔ Rank passages using cosine similarity

-Produce a brief extractive summary with source attribution.

-Simple, configurable constants for results count, passage size, and model.
+✔ Generate a short extractive summary with source links ✔ Highly configurable: results count, passage size, model, timeout, etc.

+🛠️ Built With

+🦆 DuckDuckGo Search (ddgs)

+🌐 Requests + BeautifulSoup4 for webpage scraping

+🧠 Sentence-Transformers (all-MiniLM-L6-v2)

+🔢 NumPy for similarity scoring

+📦 Requirements
+Python Version
+Python 3.8+

+Install Dependencies
+pip install ddgs requests beautifulsoup4 sentence-transformers numpy

+⏳ The first run downloads the SentenceTransformer model — may take ~50–100MB.

-Quick Demo
+▶️ Quick Demo
-python short_research_agent.py
+python main.py
-# or
-python3 short_research_agent.py

-Sample run (prints top passages and a short extractive summary):
+Example Output
 Running query: What are the most recent and significant developments in the field of AI from the past 2-3 years?

 Top passages: